 LDAP – can be used to lookup user information automatically

-Log4net – specify a location for the logfile on the server
+Log4net – specify a location for the log file on the server

 Connection String – specify the connection string for connecting to the database

 LDAP

 The application uses Windows Integrated Authentication (WIA) to identify the user.
 The use of LDAP is optional and can be used to gather additional information about the user, such as Name, Manager, Business Unit and Organization.
 Of course the information that can be collected is limited to what is available in the local Directory.
 If you chose to utilize LDAP to get additional user data, you will want to examine the LdapProcessing class that is located in the /Common folder.